Our Research Team

 Jay Van Sciver

-Howe has written over a dozen books on generations, demographic change, and fiscal policy, many of them with William Strauss.
-Howe and Strauss' first book, Generations is a history of America told as a sequence of generational biographies.
+A renowned historian, economist, and demographer, Neil is a prolific author with over a dozen books on generations, demographic change, and fiscal policy.
+Along with co-author William Strauss, Howe gained recognition for their groundbreaking work, "Generations" (1991).
 Vice President Al Gore called it "the most stimulating book on American history that I have ever read" and sent a copy to every member of Congress.
 Newt Gingrich called it "an intellectual tour de force."

 Andrew Freedman, CFA